fastrgv/RufasSlider/README.md

 * Windows, GNU/Linux and OSX binaries provided, as well as full source.
 * Laptop friendly controls;  supports Mac Retina displays.
 * Uses SDL2;
-* Uses SFML-audio for sound on Windows & OSX.
+* Uses OpenAL-audio for sound.
 * Uses a nonblocking fork to "aplay" for transient sounds on Linux.
 * all runtime files are in ./data/
 * all game data files are in ./puzzles/